iobroker-community-adapters/ioBroker.webui/README.md

 ```

   * Adjust 'config.js' to match you ip-adress and port for your iobroker
+   (The config.js in the repository root will be replaced with the one in '/config' when running 'npm build')
 ```
     window.iobrokerHost = '192.168.1.2';
     window.iobrokerPort = '8082';